Stories for My Grandchildren

 October 2016

 Potter Post-script ~ We watched Harry Potter on my computer nearly every time the kids spent the night.
 There are eight movies in the boxed set.
-Eight movies divided into 240 nights (or somewhere thereabouts) over a six-year period (not including summers and vacations) is about 30 times each movie.
+Eight movies divided into 240 nights (or somewhere thereabouts) over six years (not including summers and vacations) is about 30 times each movie.
 In the beginning, Temple hid her head in my lap during the scary parts, and Satchel averted his eyes at the kissing scenes; then they became inured.
 Satchel grew to become intensely interested in the kissing parts, studying technique, I suppose, hoping someday he’d be lucky like that.
 Satchel of course wanted to be Harry, Temple yearned to be Hermione, and I vacillated between Professor McGonagall or Dumbledore, though I have a lot more of Professor Snape in me.

 Darwin Award Material ~ Satchel, age 13, halfway up a giant eucalyptus during a family hike: “Should I jump?”